jlema3/jsd-class-repo/final-project-worksheet/readme.md

 	// here is the code to reverse a string of text
 }
 ```

-## jQuery Discoveries
- Use this section to list some, but not all, of the jQuery methods and\or functionality discovered while working on this project.

 ## Change Log
  Use this section to document what changes were made and the reasoning behind those changes.